joy6005/BackBaseWeatherApplication/README.md

 How to Use Application
 ------------------------
--- Long Press on add button to see tooltip
+-- Long Press on add/refresh button to see tooltip
 -- Search View added on Menu View

 # References